peergum/geodb/README.md

 ---
 ## Description
-Laravel GeoDB provides your laravel app with a simple way to list countries, states, cities, their geolocation or a combination thereof.
+Laravel GeoDB provides your laravel app with a simple way to list countries, states, cities, their geolocation or a combination thereof, without requiring the implementation of a Google or OpenStreetMaps API.

 You can access the information directly from your code, through a Facade, or from any reactive view, using internal APIs.

+Note that the space used by the database (around 1.6GB for 4.5M cities in 252 countries) may end costing you more than the monthly fees charged by Google.
+Google may also provide you with better or more accurate results.

 ## Status
 This package is a work in progress.
 Please come back soon for more.